kakwa/pakste/common/docs/building_package.rst

 Overview
 --------

-Creating a package involves these steps:
+Creating a package involves the following steps:

 1. Initialize package directories
 2. Configure metadata and upstream source in **Makefile**